Children's Hospital is part of the UPMC family.

 Although some of these symptoms may be due to life-threatening diseases, others do not affect life expectancy and may be treatable.

-Find out how we diagnose neuromuscular diseases in children at Children's Hospital of Pittsburgh of UPMC.
+Find out how we diagnose neuromuscular diseases in children at UPMC Children’s Hospital of Pittsburgh.

 Children’s Hospital’s Brain Care Institute is at the frontier of medical research and clinical studies.
 The Division of Child Neurology receives more than $1 million in federal corporate and foundation research funding each year.
-Research projects and clinical trials from Children's Hospital of Pittsburgh of UPMC's neuromuscular specialists include:
+Research projects and clinical trials from UPMC Children's Hospital's neuromuscular specialists include:

 Referrals are required from primary care physicians or other Children’s Hospital specialty services.
 Referrals for patients enrolled in managed care insurance plans also may require authorization from the insurance provider and primary care physician.
 All necessary referral and authorization forms must be received before the patient’s visit.
 For accurate provider numbers or more information, please call 412-692-5520.